4Com/vue-azure-app-configuration/README.md

 The sandbox can be used while developing and testing out features of the library.
 It uses [BootstrapVue](https://bootstrap-vue.org/) components.

-Use `yarn serve` to start the sandbox live reload server.
+Use `yarn dev` to start the sandbox live reload server.